Nomura halves CEO pay in bid to close insider probe

 Prior to the unveiling of Nomura's report on Friday, the broker's stock jumped 3.9 percent to an 8-week closing high of 294 yen, reflecting investor speculation it was moving towards a resolution of its stand-off with the financial regulators.

-(Additional reporting by Taiga Uranaka; Writing by Kevin Krolicki; Editing by Ian Geoghegan)
+(Reporting by Nathan Layne and Emi Emoto; Writing by Kevin Krolicki; Editing by Ian Geoghegan)